Sammyjroberts/satellite-imaging-system/README.md

 Initialization of a connection can sometimes be forgotten or lost during refactoring, which can be a bear to debug.
 By only connecting to the services when needed, we sacrifice a bit on initial connection time, but the behavior of the application becomes much more idiomatic.

 Singletons are not always preferred, especially when custom reconnect logic is significant.
 However, I have found that they are extremely helpful, particularly for smaller, quick projects.

+### Current Issues

+- DB and Queue connections are determined by process.env.SERVICE_NAME as these were built without intention for reuse.
+I have thrown together a quick fix, but something that should be refactored.

 ## A Note on File Naming Conventions